 The Listening Horizon at Dawn

-Taken from his recordings of dawn in the Midwest U.S., Gordon Hempton uses this condensed audio to help people practice true listening in wide, open space.
+This condensed audio is taken from Gordon Hempton's recordings of dawn in the Midwest U.S. He uses this to help people practice true listening in wide, open space.
 Be sure to listen with a pair of headphones or earbuds.
 You’ll discover quieting sounds you might miss without them.
 Promise.
 Download the MP3 and share it with your friends!

 Sunrise Outside the Hoh (photo by Joshua Bousel)